sgrubb/free2betherapy/src/pages/products/index.md

   feelings at their own pace and in the safety of the therapeutic relationship.
   They are provided the freedom to play in a self-directed manner, to express themselves and make sense of challenging life experiences using the toys and various creative media available, aided by the specially trained therapist.
+intro:
+  blurbs:
+    - image: /img/coffee.png
+      text: >-
         Play therapy recognises intuitively the key role of play in healthy development.
 Through play, children can communicate complex ideas and emotions which would otherwise be impossible due to lack of verbal skills and cognitive ability.
+    - image: /img/coffee-gear.png
+      text: >-
         Play therapy, therefore, responds to the unique developmental needs of children by using their natural medium of expression to help them externalise internal struggles and gain a better understanding of what’s going on inside them.
+    - image: /img/tutorials.png
+      text: >-
         Parents and carers are integral to the therapeutic process.
 With their commitment and support, children will be in the best place to work through any traumatic experiences or emotional, social and behavioural challenges.
-intro:
-  blurbs:
-    - image: /img/coffee.png
-      text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.